Lapple/ErrorBoard/README.md

 };
 ```

-You can also add custom languages — just edit `config/i18n.js`.
+To add more languages — just edit `config/i18n.js`.
 English and Russian are already bundled.

 ## Running

-After you have everything installed and configured, run
+After you have everything installed and configured, run:

     $ node errorboard

-from your terminal.
 Please note that the misconfiguration and error-handling mechanism is not yet implemented.

 Once the app has started successfully, navigate to the `http://app.host:app.port/stats/` (in the example config above that would be http://127.0.0.1:3000/stats) to get the error data.
 Similar error messages are not grouped, however the one can navigate to *Scripts* tab to get the idea which file:line pairs produce most errors.